-EDR solutions typically aggregate data on endpoints, including process execution, endpoint communication, and user logins; analyse data to discover anomalies and malicious activity; and record data about malicious activity, enabling security teams to investigate and respond to incidents.
-In addition, they allow automated and manual actions to contain threats on the endpoint, such as isolating it from the network or wiping and reimaging the device, to contain dangers on the endpoint.
+EDR solutions typically aggregate endpoint data, endpoint communication, including process execution, and user logins, analyse endpoint data to find anomalies and malicious activity, and record malicious activity data to help security teams look into and handle incidents.
+They additionally enable automated and human actions, such as cutting off the endpoint from the network or trying to wipe and reimaging the device, to contain dangers on the endpoint.

 The Endpoint Security Market

-An Endpoint Protection Platform (EPP) is a solution deployed on endpoint devices to prevent file-based malware, to detect and block malicious activity from trusted and untrusted applications, and to provide the investigation and remediation capabilities needed to respond to security incidents and alerts dynamically.”
+An Endpoint Protection Platform (EPP) is a solution that is installed on endpoint devices to prevent file-based malware, to identify and block malicious activity from untrusted applications, and to provide the research and remediation capabilities necessary to respond to security incidents and alerts on the fly.

 The Types Of Endpoint Security Software